Can you get a mortgage while unemployed?

 Lenders may also consider Social Security income, rental property income, alimony, child support, and other forms of passive income when judging your loan application.

-If you have a high net worth, you may be able to qualify for a mortgage by showing that you have access to significant cash reserves, such as money in a savings account, that allow you to comfortably make your loan payments.
+If you have a high net worth, you may be able to qualify for a mortgage if you're unemployed by showing that you have access to significant cash reserves, such as money in a savings account, that allow you to comfortably make your loan payments.

 The bottom line: Qualifying for a mortgage while you’re unemployed won’t be easy.
 But if you can show you have other sources of income available to help you make your payments, then it may not be impossible.